maldorne/hexagon/provisioning/readme.md

     + Install needed packages packages
     + Initial configuration of the project
     + Start the mud so you can test it

-4. Optional: add to you `/etc/hosts` file:

-    `192.168.10.192 hexagon.dev`

-    And the application should now be reachable from your host machine at telnet://hexagon.dev:6047 If you want to use a different ip, it's defined in `Vagrantfile`
+The app could be tested in `telnet://192.168.10.192:6047/` If you want to use a different ip, it's defined in `Vagrantfile`

-The app could be tested in `telnet://192.168.10.192:6047/`

 ### Recreating the virtual machine (something went wrong?)